 Note that the simple present or past tenses can also be used after the introductory phrases listed below, rather than the subjunctive mood, if you are speaking about a fact or something you believe to be true.
 This use will make perfect sense to the Italian listener, even when the subjective mood is otherwise commonly used.

-To follow is a (long) list of phrases that can be used to introduce the subjunctive mood, with the present tense in the first two columns and the past tense in the last two columns.
+To follow is a (long) list of phrases that can be used to introduce the subjunctive mood, with example from the present tense in the first two columns and the past tense in the last two columns.
 Notice that the imperfetto form of the past tense is given in our table for brevity, but the passato prossimo form of the past tense can also be used, depending on the situation.
 Use of the past tense forms will be the topic of later blogs.